 How to Apply

 - Submit the STEM Extension I-20 Request Form.
-Please allow 5 business days for ISS to issue you an updated I-2
+Please allow 7 business days for ISS to review the form.
+You may have to edit your I-983 form before we can issue an updated I-20

 - Complete the most recent version of the I-765 Application for Employment Authorization

 - Review your application materials before mailing: